-No, our financial professionals do not have legal or disciplinary history.
-You may visit investor.gov/CRS for a free and simple search tool to research Prudent and our financial professionals.
+Our financial professionals have no legal or disciplinary history.
+You may visit investor.gov/CRS or a free and simple search tool to research Prudent Investors and our financial professionals.

 - As a financial professional, do you have any disciplinary history?
 For what type of conduct?

 How do your financial professionals make money?